jbampton/dita-to-pdf-with-eclipse/README.md

 	- You must add the JAR files from SaxonHE and DITA-OT to Ant inside Eclipse.
 Go Preferences -> Ant -> Runtime -> Classpath tab -> click Global Entries -> click Add JARs -> navigate to 'libs/DITA-OT1.8.5/lib' and add all the JAR files from that directory.
 Click add JARS again and add 'saxon9he.jar' from  'libs/SaxonHE9-6-0-7J'.
 Make sure to click Apply and then click Ok.

 2.  - Right click on build.xml and select -> Run As -> Ant Build -> (first one)
-	- This should run and build using the the DITA XML in the 'dita-test-files/debrief/' folder as input and the final resulting PDF should be called 'map.pdf' and located in the 'output/debrief/pdf' folder.
+	- This should run and build and use as input both the DITA XML in the 'dita-test-files/debrief/' folder and the three ditamap's from the 'libs/DITA-OT1.8.5/samples' directory and will produce four PDF's in the  'output' sub folders 'output/debrief/pdf' and 'output/samples/pdf' folder.
-	- Transformation and rendering (printing) occur in this step and the 'info.debrief' custom DITA-OT plugin produces the PDF via the DITA-OT base libraries, an XSL - Formatting Objects Processor (FO Processor) and the transformation engine SaxonHE.
+	- Transformation and rendering (printing) occur in this step and the 'info.debrief' custom DITA-OT plugin produces a custom designed PDF via the DITA-OT base libraries, an XSL - Formatting Objects Processor (FO Processor) and the transformation engine SaxonHE.
+The other plugin 'sample' is a vanilla plugin with very little customization that makes the three sample PDF's.
 	- I used Apache FOP 2.0 for the FO Processor, DITA-OT 1.8.5 and SaxonHE9-6-0-7J from Saxonica as the transformation engine